-"Trust but verify" is a well-known phrase from the Reagan era, often used by the White House back then when discussing negotiations with the Soviet Union.
+"Trust, but verify" is a well-known phrase from the Reagan era, often used by the White House back then when discussing negotiations with the Soviet Union.

-President Reagan knew he was using a much older Russian proverb - Доверяй, но проверяй ("Doveryai, no proveryai").
+But President Reagan knew he was actually adapting a much older Russian proverb - Доверяй, но проверяй ("Doveryai, no proveryai").

 That I was the only American here occasionally put me at the center of matters.
 And that's not the only reason why the summit was grueling.

 It now looks like the U.S. energy industry, and more importantly, American shareholders, are going to be left behind as the rest of the world rushes to cash in on a major new market...

 Iranian-American Tensions Couldn't Come at a Worse Time

 I gave some formal presentations before and throughout the summit.
 But it was the sidebar conversations that took up most of my available time, such that by the time it was over, I was beginning to feel exhaustion creep in.

 With the world's largest conventional gas reserves, Iran has always been regarded as a likely main player in the developing global gas market.
 However, as with crude oil, the imposition of Western sanctions has impeded any progress for years.